How do I find out which apartments and residence hall rooms are available for selection?

 If I am going abroad second semester and my friend is going abroad first semester, can we just switch places in the apartment?

 No, since selection begins before study abroad approvals are made.
-The Housing Office suggest you enter housing selection in the same apartment group.
+The Office of Residential Living suggest you enter housing selection in the same apartment group.
 If you and your friend are selected to study abroad, you both will need to drop housing upon notification and the remaining roommates would have three days from the drop to name a replacement.

 I plan to apply for an RA position next year, but I am not sure that I will be accepted.
 What should I do about entering the housing selection?